Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 variant.
 The helper exposes:

 - `WorkflowSynergyComparator.compare(a, b)` – return a
-  :class:`ComparisonResult` with cosine `similarity`, shared module count and entropy gap.
+- :class:`ComparisonResult` with cosine `similarity`, shared module count and entropy gap.
-- `WorkflowSynergyComparator.is_duplicate(result, similarity_threshold,
+- `WorkflowSynergyComparator.is_duplicate(result, thresholds=None)` – flag
-  entropy_threshold)` – flag near‑identical workflows.
+  near‑identical workflows using the scores returned by `WorkflowSynergyComparator.compare()` or two workflow specifications.
 - `WorkflowSynergyComparator.merge_duplicate(base_id, dup_id)` – merge the
   duplicate into the canonical workflow.